stockphrase/no-silo/content/courses/workshops/sentence-variety.md

 type: docs
 ---

-<div style="text-align:center">{{< figure src="/img/workshop.png" width=150 >}}</div>
+<div style="text-align:center">{{< figure src="/img/workshop3.png" width=150 >}}</div>

 # Sentence Variety

 ---

 Integrating quotations from other sources is an important part of academic writing.
-Often, student writers who write sentences well in their own voice have difficulty when they try to weave the voices of others into their prose.
+Student writers are often able to write sentences well in their own voice but have difficulty when they try to weave the voices of others into their prose.
 I also find that most students have developed a particular strategy or formula for quotation that they use over and over again as a kind of crutch.
-In the recent batch of essays, I saw that many of you habitually rely on the same sentence structure when introducing a quotation from a source.
 This structure resembles the following:

 >According to Dr. Taylor, “all your quotes are made the same way” (89).